gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 2. Feature-rich client.
 It uses a programmatic C API to get two secrets from the server.
 3. Encrypted-files client.
-Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to consider the provisioned secret as the encryption key for the Encrypted Files feature.
+Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to use the provisioned secret as the encryption key for the Encrypted Files feature.
-   After the master key is applied, the client reads an encrypted file `files/input.txt`.
+   After the master key is applied, the client reads an encrypted file `input.txt`.

 As part of secret provisioning flow, all clients create a self-signed RA-TLS certificate with the embedded SGX quote, send it to the server for verification,